 - That's the Fish of Baskervilles, sir.

-A Time magazine article describes the first half of the 2013 Atlantic hurrican season as this.
+- A Time magazine article describes the first half of the 2013 Atlantic hurricane season as this.

-Taken Up to Eleven with Anechoic Chambers, which are designed to negate the reflection of sound.
-They are so quiet that one can hear their own heartbeat, stomach gurgles and lungs taking in air.
+- Taken Up to Eleven with Anechoic Chambers, which are designed to negate the reflection of sound.
+They are so quiet that you can hear your own heartbeat, stomach gurgles, and respiration.
 The lack of sound is so disorienting that it becomes easy to lose your balance.
 They've been known to cause hallucinations similar to a sensory deprivation tank if someone stays in for too long (as little as 15 minutes if the lights are turned off), and the longest a person has been recorded sitting in the most effective ones is about 45 minutes before demanding to be let out.